Frequent Mistakes in Tanzania eVisa Applications

 How to Avoid It:

-• Ensure that all documents are clear, legible, and meet the required format (usually PDF or JPEG).
+• Ensure that all uploaded documents, including passport copies and other supporting documents in clear, high-quality, legible, and in the required format.

-• Check the eVisa website for the list of necessary documents for your visa category.
+• Check the eVisa website for the required documents for your visa category.

-• Ensure that your passport has at least six months of validity from your intended date of arrival.
+• Ensure that your passport has at least 6 months of validity from your intended date of arrival.

 3. Choosing the Wrong Visa Type

-Tanzania offers different visa categories, including tourist visas, business visas, and transit visas.
-Many applicants mistakenly apply for the wrong type, leading to complications upon arrival.
+Tanzania offers several visa categories, including tourist, business, and transit visas.
+Many applicants mistakenly apply for the wrong type, which can lead to complications upon arrival.

 How to Avoid It: